filp/whoops/README.md

 error interface that helps you debug your web projects, but at heart it's a simple yet powerful stacked error handling system.

-This library is currently in a **heavy development phase, and may catch on fire at any moment.**

 ## (current) Features

 - Flexible, stack-based error handling